-Barely seems like it’s autumn out there in your garden yet, but it is.
-A little crisper, a little dryer, and a few degrees cooler.
-We can’t tell a lot of difference but the plants can.
-They notice the days are shorter and that the temperatures are moving smidgeon by smidgeon toward the cooler side of the mercury and it gets all kinds of little plant hormones flowing in preparation for ‘winter’
+Barely seems like it's autumn out there in your garden yet, but it is.
+A little crisper, a little dryer (except for all the rain we're having right now... if it wasn't raining, there would be a little less humidity), and a few degrees cooler.
+We can't tell a lot of difference but the plants can.
+They notice the days are shorter and that the temperatures are moving smidgeon by smidgeon toward the cooler side of the mercury and it gets all kinds of little plant hormones flowing in preparation for 'winter'

 What does that mean for you?
 Too late to plant any of those warmth loving veggies - unless you plant them where you can provide extra heat and light, such as in containers in an enclosed space, but they should have a flush of blooming and producing... which equals some ramped up harvesting for you.